jinisaweaklearner/python-snapshot/README.md

-# scripts
+# Python Widgets
-scripts that can be reused for some particular reasons
+store valuable scripts which may not be used that often to save time